The Comeback Kids

 Rachel Seff as Elvis

-"Daryl Armstrong is an SSQQ teacher who would give Tom Easley, the Look a Like ringleader, a serious run for the money in the inspired lunacy dept.
+"Daryl Armstrong is an SSQQ teacher who would give Tom Easley, the Look-a-Like ringleader from the Eighties, a serious run for the money in the inspired lunacy dept.

-Starting around 1996, Daryl collected an entire band of crazies to help him cause trouble and raise hell wherever they went.
-I named them The Daryl Armstrong Experience.
+Starting around 1996, Daryl began to collect an entire band of crazies to help him cause trouble and raise hell wherever they went.
+I named the group The Daryl Armstrong Experience.

-Joanne White (Daryl's girlfriend and later wife), Gillian Tilbury, Rocky Kneten, Laura Wilde, Verladyne, and Rachel Seff were all just as nuts as Daryl.
+Joanne White (Daryl's girlfriend and eventual wife), Gillian Tilbury, Rocky Kneten, Laura Wilde, Verladyne Arbaugh, and Rachel Seff were all just as nuts as Daryl.
 Maybe worse.

 For starters Daryl got his Margarita Tours going.
 Daryl would rent a bus, then take a group of 50 or so hedonists to various bars and dives that he had discovered around town for a night of drinking and bonding.
-Then he would drop them off at the doorstep of some Western Club - usually drunk out of their minds and barely able to move - and let them dance it off.
+Then he would drop them off at the doorstep of some Western Club - usually drunk out of their minds - and let them dance it off.
+They could barely walk or stand up, but for some reason they could dance.
+Go figure.

 Masochists and fools from every walk of life would line up to take the drinking tour.
 Please note in the pictures below, these idiots were dancing on top of the bar.
 They could have fallen and gotten badly hurt.
 I guess it didn't matter.
 They were so drunk they wouldn't have felt a thing.

 What a bunch of morons!
 Hmm.
-Is that me up there?
+Is that me standing up there?

 Before I even met Daryl, I had been curious about him for a long time.
 You see, I had been listening to press releases about him for ten years before I met him.
 Plus I drove his car for five years.
 Here is how it started.